Aesop's Fables: Children

 In the early 19th century authors turned to writing verse specifically for children and included fables in their output.
 One of the most popular was the writer of nonsense verse, Richard Scrafton Sharpe (died 1852), whose Old Friends in a New Dress: familiar fables in verse first appeared in 1807 and went through five steadily augmented editions until 1837.
 Jefferys Taylor's Aesop in Rhyme, with some originals, first published in 1820, was as popular and also went through several editions.
 The versions are lively but Taylor takes considerable liberties with the story line.
 Both authors were alive to the over serious nature of the 18th century collections and tried to remedy this.
 Sharpe in particular discussed the dilemma they presented and recommended a way round it, tilting at the same time at the format in Croxall's fable collection:

-Sharpe was also the originator of the limerick, but his versions of Aesop are in popular song measures and it was not until 1887 that the limerick form was ingeniously applied to the fables.
+Sharpe's limerick versions of Aesop's fables appeared in 1887.
 This was in a magnificently hand-produced Arts and Crafts Movement edition, The Baby's Own Aesop: being the fables condensed in rhyme with portable morals pictorially pointed by Walter Crane.

 Some later prose editions were particularly notable for their illustrations.
 Among these was Aesop's fables: a new version, chiefly from original sources (1848) by Thomas James, 'with more than one hundred illustrations designed by John Tenniel'.
 Tenniel himself did not think highly of his work there and took the opportunity to redraw some in the revised edition of 1884, which also used pictures by Ernest Griset and Harrison Weir.
 Once the technology was in place for coloured reproductions, illustrations became ever more attractive.
 Notable early 20th century editions include V.S.
-Vernon Jones' new translation of the fables accompanied by the pictures of Arthur Rackham (London, 1912) and in the USA Aesop for Children (Chicago, 1919), illustrated by Milo Winter.
+Vernon Jones' new translation of the fables accompanied by the pictures of Arthur Rackham (London, 1912) and in the US Aesop for Children (Chicago, 1919), illustrated by Milo Winter.